GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/solutions.md

 ### Step By Step Walk-through

 Now that you have a running instance of your app in GKE and exposed it to the internet, your website has become extremely popular.
 You need a way to scale your app to multiple instances so that you can handle the traffic.
-Learn to scale your application to up to three replicas.
+In this challenge we'll learn to scale your application to up to three replicas to meet that demand.

 Run the following command to scale your deployment up to three replicas: